mymias/oro-platform-vagrant/Vagrantfile.README.md

 * If variable GIT_REPO **defined** - installation script will attempt to download source files from given GIT_REPO url.
-* If variable GIT_REPO **NOT defined** (commented or deleted from [Vagrantfile][5]) - it assumes, that you have placed application source files in work (current) folder by yourself before running "vagrant up".
+* If variable GIT_REPO **NOT defined** (commented or deleted from [Vagrantfile][5]) - it assumes, that you have placed application source files in working (current) folder by yourself before running "vagrant up".

 _For more information about installation settings, please, see source code and comments in "Provision configuration" section of the [Vagrantfile][5]._

 ## Everyday use ##

-### Shared work folder ###
+### Shared working folder ###

-The work folder on your host machine will be visible as `/home/ubuntu/www` folder inside virtual machine.
+The working folder on your host machine will be visible as `/home/ubuntu/www` folder inside virtual machine.

-Hence, any changes you provide to files in work folder on your host machine would be immediately available in `/home/ubuntu/www` folder inside your virtual machine and vice versa.
+Hence, any changes you provide to files in working folder on your host machine would be immediately available in `/home/ubuntu/www` folder inside your virtual machine and vice versa.

 ### SSH access to virtual machine ###

-To get SSH access to virtual machine just type `vagrant ssh` in command line in your work folder on host machine (without any additional credentials).
+To get SSH access to virtual machine just type `vagrant ssh` in command line in your working folder on host machine (without any additional credentials).

 Inside virtual machine you have `sudo` permission without password entering.

-In case you need SSH access to virtual machine from some utils (like IDE) on your host machine, you can run command `vagrant ssh-config` in terminal in work folder and you'll see the SSH credentials, configured by Vagrant during installation process.
+In case you need SSH access to virtual machine from some utils (like IDE) on your host machine, you can run command `vagrant ssh-config` in terminal in working folder and you'll see the SSH credentials, configured by Vagrant during installation process.

 ### Access to database in virtual machine ###